 In the NICU, patients with serious neurological conditions of all kinds receive coordinated, skilled care and round-the-clock monitoring.
 Equipped with state-of-the-science technology, an experienced team of physicians, nurses, therapists and other health professionals collaborate to quickly meet patient needs.
 On the acute care unit, the same team of physicians, therapists and counselors provide care to patients throughout their stay.

 Proven Patient Benefits

 Recovery in neuroscience intensive care units has been shown to improve a patient’s sense of wellbeing and decrease the length of stay.
 Experts from other medical disciplines are readily available for consultation, creating a holistic recovery process and promoting a faster return to activities.
-It is a level of care expected by programs that have been certified as Primary Stroke Centers by the Joint Commission.
+It is a level of care expected by programs that have been certified as Comprehensive Stroke Center and Primary Stroke Center by The Joint Commission.